Letter frequency: Relative frequencies of the first letters of a word in English language

 Both the overall letter distribution and the word-initial letter distribution approximately match the Zipf distribution and even more closely match the Yule distribution.

-Often the frequency distribution of the first digit in each datum is significantly different from the overall frequency of all the digits in a set of numeric data, see Benford's law for details.
+Often the frequency distribution of the first digit in each datum is significantly different from the overall frequency of all the digits in a set of numeric data, an observation known as Benford's law.

-An analysis by Peter Norvig on Google Books data determined, among other things, the frequency of first letters of English words.
+An analysis by Peter Norvig on words that appear 100,000 times or more in Google Books data transcribed using optical character recognition (OCR) determined the frequency of first letters of English words, among other things.